Battle of Yingkou: The battle

 On 28 February, Japanese forces under General Nozu Michitsura began a counterattack against Liaoyang and Niuzhuang, beginning with an artillery barrage and followed with an infantry offensive across a wide front.
-The Qing forces were driven in disorderly retreat to the northwest towards Jinzhou, offering only light and sporadic resistance.
-A portion of the Japanese army under Lieutenant General Katsura Tarō pursued the retreating Chinese to the walls of Liaoyang by 3 March, while the main force with the 3rd and IJA 5th Divisions under General Nozu reached Niuzhuang on 4 March.
+The Qing forces were driven in disorderly retreat to the north and northwest towards Jinzhou, offering only light and sporadic resistance.
+A portion of the Japanese army under Lieutenant General Katsura Tarō pursued the retreating Chinese to the walls of Liaoyang by 3 March, while the main force with the 3rd and IJA 5th Divisions under General Nozu reached Niuzhuang and Liaoyang by 4 March.
+Chinese losses on the 28th amounted to over 400 and the Japanese 124.
+2,500 Chinese under General Xu marched on Haicheng again attacking the western defences but were repulsed by the 1st division.

-After a two-hour-long artillery barrage, Qing forces abandoned the walls of Niuzhuang with almost no resistance, fleeing into town.
-A total of 3,000 Qing soldiers were defending the town against the Japanese 5th Division and portions of the 1st Division.
+On 3 March the 3rd and 5th Japanese divisions attacked Niuzhuang after a two-hour-long artillery barrage, Qing forces abandoned the walls of Niuzhuang with almost no resistance, fleeing into town.
+A total of 3,000 Qing soldiers were defending the town (given as 5,000 men of the Huai army by Du Boulay but 2,000 fled before the battle) against the Japanese 5th Division (6,000 men and 24 guns of this division took part) and the 3rd Division.
 Following fierce fighting, Qing forces abandoned the town with 1,900 killed and wounded with 633 taken prisoner by Japanese forces.
 Japanese casualties were 70 killed and 319 wounded.
+The fighting in Niuzhuang was fierce as regular combat yielded little by 5pm on the day the Japanese decided to systematically destroy the houses in the town bringing their guns to fire directly on Chinese positions this continued until 11 pm when the remaining troops surrendered DuBoulay gives casualties as 389 Japanese and 3,000 for the Chinese 2,000 dead 633 prisoners the rest unknown.

 Whilst fighting was occurring at Niuzhuang, the rest of the 1st Division and the 3rd Division assaulted Yingkou and General Song decided to withdraw to Tianzhuangtai, abandoning Yingkou to avoid encirclement.
 When Japanese forces arrived on the 7th, there was sporadic resistance and the port town fell quickly.
 The Japanese also captured the gunboat Mei Yuan and 2 transports trapped by the ice.